aigerimdev/vocabloom-frontend/README.md

 - Search words with phonetics, definitions, part of speech, examples, and audio
 - Save words to a personal collection and delete them
 - Create and delete tags
-- Tag words by topic or category
+- Tag words by topic/category
-- Protected routes — sign-up and log-in required
+- Protected routes — signup and login required
 - Mobile-first & responsive design (phone, tablet, desktop)

 ## **Additional Features**